 Puerto Morelos, the typical Mexican fishing village in Quintana Roo has lots going for it.
 Not only does it have one of the best beaches in the Mayan Riviera, but it also has the second largest barrier reef in the world, the Mesoamerican Barrier Reef, which lies just offshore.
 In 1998 this section of the reef was declared a protected National Marine Park.
 As a result, it’s less visited, healthier and more spectacular than the reef near Playa del Carmen and Cancun.
 We learnt about the reef and snorkelling in Puerto Morelos soon after arriving in the village.
 It was instantly added to our list of things to do.
 After all, there was no way we could live in Puerto Morelos for six weeks and miss out on that.

 At first, we hoped to snorkel the reef from the shore independently but it seemed it was prohibited due to the reefs protected status.
 The only way to snorkel the reef was with an accredited guide and always wearing a life jacket or snorkel vest.
 After looking at several tours to take us to snorkel the reef (both with agencies in town and independent guides on the beach) we decided to take a Classic Reef Tour with Wet Set Diving Adventures.

 Puerto Morelos Reef Snorkelling

 Wet Set Diving Adventures provided us with a complimentary Reef Snorkel Tour which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+Read more in our full Product Review Disclosure.